svenstaro/miniserve/README.md

                 directory contains this file, miniserve will serve that file instead.
         -i, --interfaces <interfaces>...
                 Interface to listen on
+        -C --cacert <openssl-ca>                      Path to opsnssl file: cacert -k --key <openssl-key>                        Path to opsnssl file: key If you would like use openssl, please make sure you have typed both cacert file path and key file path.
         -p, --port <port>
                 Port to use [default: 8080]